Journeyman1337/Journey-CPP-Style-Guide/README.md

 Code must only utilize C++ features that are supported by compilers where feature support is guaranteed by the project.
 Documentation as to what compilers and compiler versions are supported for must be provided in a location that is easy to find.
 Projects must be tested to ensure that it compiles successfuly with each supported compiler version.

+## Explicit Project Versioning

+Projects must be versioned [Semantic Versioning](https://semver.org/) schema version 2.0.0.
+The version of the project must be mentioned in a location that is easy to find.
+Notes about changes between versions must be included in the project, or a link to where they are located must be provided.

 ## Include Files

 To prevent circular inclusion bugs, include files must include the statement `#pragma once` at the top of the file.
 While it is true that `#pragma once` is not a part of any C or C++ standard, it is supported by every significant compiler tool-chain including Clang, GCC, MSVC, and Emscripten.